nkandpa2/nkandpa2.github.io/index.md

 ## About Me <img src="assets/Kody Test.jpg" style="border:5px double #157878; float:right; max-width:20%; margin-left:2%; margin-top:2%">

-I am a second-year Ph.D. student at the University of North Carolina advised by [Dr. Colin Raffel](https://colinraffel.com/).
-I am interested in the theory and application of Machine Learning techniques that remain effective in a variety settings, such as limited or unstructured training data and privacy-aware learning.
+I am a third-year Ph.D. student at the University of North Carolina advised by [Dr. Colin Raffel](https://colinraffel.com/).
+Most of my research is on understanding the relationship between ML model behavior and the data that it was trained on.
+I am also interested in privacy and security of ML models, specifically language models.

 ## Experience